pyohannes/grafana-opentelemetry-dashboard-catalog/README.md

 # OpenTelemetry Grafana Dashboard Catalog

-This project creates a dashboard containing panels for all metrics defined in the OpenTelemetry semantic conventions.
-This can help you to determine which standardized OpenTelemetry metrics are emitted from you application, futhermore you can copy and customize panels for you usage scenarios.
+This project dynamically creates a dashboard containing panels for all metrics defined in the OpenTelemetry semantic conventions.
+This can help you to determine which standardized OpenTelemetry metrics are emitted from your application, futhermore you can copy panels from the catalog and customize them for your own use.

 ## Requirements